deathworlders/online/content/books/deathworlders/chapter-54-here-be-dragons.md

 Rockefeller laughed.
 “Really?
 Interesting… It’s good if they can come.
 A few of my colleagues back on Earth who’ve never met you wonder about you.
 Your history, your unique family circumstances, your, ah, rather *uninhibited* modelling career… All of it rubs some of them the wrong way.
 It goes against the grain of what they think a special envoy should be.”

-“Even to a stone age tribal species?
+“Even to a stone-age tribal species?
 Actually, no, that’s… I dunno where they’re at now, actually.
-We’re well out of the stone age and coming up on I guess early Roman in just a few years.”
+We’re well out of the Stone Age and coming up on I guess early Roman in just a few years.”

 “Even so.”